SuperOfficeDocs/superoffice-docs/user-guide/en/diary/change-completed-status.md

 When you consider that an activity is finished, you can mark it as completed.

-**Completed** is a toggle option, which means that you activate and deactivate it using the same menu option or shortcut key.
+**Completed** is a toggle option, which you activate and deactivate using the same menu option or shortcut key.
 A tick specifies that the activity is **Completed**.

 To change the status: